LuciaDoval/LuciaDoval_fcc_cat_dog/README.md

 This project is part of the [Machine Learning with Python](https://www.freecodecamp.org/learn/machine-learning-with-python/) course by **freeCodeCamp**.
 The goal is to build a **convolutional neural network (CNN)** using **TensorFlow 2.0** and **Keras** that can classify images of cats and dogs with at least **63% accuracy**.

-> ✅ Extra credit if you reach **70% accuracy**!

 ---

 ## 📌 Project Overview

-You’ll build and train a CNN that can distinguish between images of cats and dogs using a structured dataset.
-You'll also implement image preprocessing, data augmentation, training/validation logic, and final evaluation through predictions.
+I have build and trained a CNN that can distinguish between images of cats and dogs using a structured dataset.
+I have also implemented image preprocessing, data augmentation, training/validation logic, and final evaluation through predictions.

 This project runs in **Google Colaboratory** and involves working directly with Python and TensorFlow code in an interactive notebook environment.